electron/electronjs.org-old/_posts/2016-08-04-electron-internals-using-node-as-library.md

 Node are enabled and whether to open certain configurations.

 To change the build flags, you need to set the variables in the `gypi` file of your project.
-The `configure` script of Node can generate some common configurations for you, for example running `./configure --shared` will generate a `config.gypi` with variables instructing Node to be built as a shared library.
+The `configure` script in Node can generate some common configurations for you, for example running `./configure --shared` will generate a `config.gypi` with variables instructing Node to be built as a shared library.

-In Electron however we are not using the `configure` script since we have our own scripts, and the configurations for Node are written in the [`common.gypi`][commongypi] file under Electron's source code directory.
+In Electron, however, we are not using the `configure` script since we have our own scripts, and the configurations for Node are written in the [`common.gypi`][commongypi] file under Electron's source code directory.